carineang/tp/docs/DeveloperGuide.md

 6. The `execute` method of the `ViewNoteCommand` object returns a `CommandResult` object which stores the data regarding the completion of the `viewnote` command, if successful includes the note of the client contact at the specified index.

+#### Design Considerations

+**Aspect: How notes are shown to the user:**
+- **Alternative 1 (current choice):** The user changes notes via the command line and views notes via the command output.
+    - Pros: Easy to implement.
+User may prefer this if they prefer solely typing in a command line without using external keyboard shortcuts.
+    - Cons: Feature may be less useful due to limited command box size and command input box size if the user types a long note.
+- **Alternative 2:** View/change notes via a separate window that the user can open by entering a command.
+The user can done use shortcuts when they are done viewing/editing the note to close the window.
+    - Pros: Better support for longer notes and better formatting.
+    - Cons: Users that prefer solely typing on a command line may not like using external keyboard shortcuts.

 ### Undo/redo feature
 The `undo` and `redo` commands undoes and redoes other commands respectively.